Skip to content

 EMGFlow is ideal for analysing data recorded from participants using standard experimental techniques (e.g., within/between/mixed designs).
 Researchers and clinicians without extensive knowledge of sEMG processing can analyse electromyographyic recordings with only a few lines of code.
 EMGFlow was designed with researchers in mind to streamline the process of cleaning and extraction of research-relevant features.
 Most functions in EMGFlow use common sense defaults, drawn from standard in the physiological and psychologcical literature, to generate reliable and reproducible results.

 We welcome contributions to the project.
-These can be initiated through GitHub on the project's issue tracker or through a pull request.
-Suggestions for feature enhancements, tips, as well as general questions and concerns can also be expressed through direct interaction with contributors and developers.
+Contributions are welcome via issues or pull requests.
+Suggestions for features, usage tips, and questions can also be raised through GitHub Discussions.
 You can also contact us over email.